jenncamacho/Hospital_Readmissions/README.md

 ![image](https://github.com/user-attachments/assets/1c56e163-ef73-471a-832f-33842342775c)
 Interpretation¶
 The negative value means it decreases the log odds of readmission.
 So being an Inpatient Admission has a strong effect on reducing the likelihood of readmission.
 The positive values means it increases the log odds of readmission.
 The ASA_RATING_C has a strong effect on increasing the likelihood of readmission.

-### Recommendations

-#### The hospital should consider the following numeric and categorical features which provide the greatest impact to the best model and target patient quality improvement strategies based on these features:

-- LOS
-- BIRTH_DATE
-- ASA_RATING_C
-- PATIENT_CLASS_NM
-- BMI

 ### Model Comparison